unpc2026/diaryasprogrammer/README.md

 * Prefer depth over breadth.
 * Explicitly state uncertainty when applicable.

+When deriving behavior, **explicitly show the reasoning chain step-by-step**.

 Do not optimize for coverage.
 Optimize for structural correctness.

 ---